JurgenR/aioslsk/docs/source/SOULSEEK.rst

 Clients limit the amount of children depending on the upload speed that is currently stored on the server.
 Whenever a :ref:`GetUserStats` message is received (for the logged in user) this limit is re-calculated and depends on the :ref:`ParentSpeedRatio` and :ref:`ParentMinSpeed` values the server sent after logon.

-When a client receives a :ref:`GetUserStats` message the client should determine whether to enable or disable accepting children and if enabled, calculate the amount of maximum children:
+When a client receives a :ref:`GetUserStats` message the client should determine whether to enable or disable accepting children and if enabled, calculate the amount of maximum children.

-1. If the ``avg_speed`` returned is smaller than the value received by :ref:`ParentMinSpeed` * 1024 : Send :ref:`AcceptChildren` (``accept = false``)
+1. If the ``avg_speed`` returned is smaller than the value received by :ref:`ParentMinSpeed` * 1024 :
+  1. Send :ref:`AcceptChildren` (``accept = false``)

 2. If the ``avg_speed`` is greater or equal than the value received by :ref:`ParentMinSpeed` * 1024 :

   1. Send :ref:`AcceptChildren` (``accept = true``)